Gunjal-Aditi/Business_Insights-360/README.md

 ### 🎨Dashboard designing

-Based on the mock ups received as requirement, the team will start designing the visuals and create measure as and when required
+Based on the mock-ups received as a requirement, the team will start designing the visuals and create measure as and when required

 ## 🏡Home view

-In Home view, all the views button will be available.
-User will land on specific view page by clicking the button
+In-Home view, all the views button will be available.
+Users will land on a specific view page by clicking the button

 - Info
 - Finance View